jezhalford/dbmarshal/README.markdown

 ###Stored Procedures and Triggers###

-These are SQL scripts that create either stored procedures or triggers, and can be named whatever you like, as long as you use and `.sql` suffix.
+These are SQL scripts that create either stored procedures or triggers, and can be named whatever you like, as long as you use an `.sql` suffix.
 It is probably a good idea name the file after the trigger or stored procedure that it creates, and it is certainly a bad idea to create more than one of anything in any one file.